 In a mono-dimensional reticulum with alternate cations and anions at intervals of constant of length d, and having charges qA=+Z and qB=-Z, the interaction of one ion with all others is given by the series:

 (the factor 2 derives from the fact that each ion in the reticulum had on both sides identical ions).
 The sum depends only on the type of reticulum and by the distance d between the centres of adjacent particles:

-In the case of one-dimensional lattice, contain the term depending on the charge type and reticulum, and the factor 2ln 2 (= 1,3862944), called constant of Madelung (A), that characterizes the symmetry of the reticulum.
+In the case of one-dimensional lattice, contain the term depending on the charge type and reticulum.
+The factor 2ln 2 (= 1,3862944) is called Madelung (A) constant and characterizes the reticulum’s symmetry.

 Infinite two-dimensional reticulum

 In the case of a two-dimensional reticulum, the cations and the anions are disposed at regular intervals on contiguous squares of length d and with e .
 Considering as centre the ion (1) in the above diagram and moving radially from it, the interaction of this ion with all the others is given by:

 This formulation can be easily extended to a three-dimensional lattice.

 In a simple solid, like the NaCl in the figure, the Madelung constant depends on the crystal type and by inter-ionic distances.
 The Madelung constant for a three-dimensional lattice is calculated by starting from an ion placed at the lattice’s centre and then moving radially until the first neighbours, having charges of opposite value, at distance are found.
 Then, by moving radially to the central ion, the second neighbours (having the same electric charges of the central one) are located at the distance .
 The procedure is then further extended in the same way for a group of neighbour atoms organized in a concentric shell around the atoms’ previous group.
 The Madelung constant, in this case, will be defined by the summation: